 Questions?
 Please contact individual graduate program directors or the graduate academic affairs office at email@example.com.

-Students that meet the requirements for advancement to candidacy for spring 2021, must have all paperwork submitted to the office of Graduate Academic Affairs no later than Friday, January 8, 2021.
+Students that meet the requirements for advancement to candidacy in time to register for dissertation credits for spring 2023, must have all paperwork submitted to the office of Graduate Academic Affairs no later than Friday, December 2, 2022.